daudzoss/petscido/README.md

 Nedergaard Andersen and released in 2016 by Helvetiq.
 For rules refer to https://helvetiq.com/media/hexaattachment/products/attachments/bandido_rules_WEB.pdf
 (404) or better yet https://www.gameon.cafe/Pdf/GameInstructions/Bandido_EN.pdf

-Anyone who grew up with an Commodore or Atari computer in the 1980s immediately recognized that the built-in low resolution graphics characters map perfectly onto the 1x2 tile cards.
+Anyone who grew up with a Commodore or Atari computer in the 1980s immediately recognized that the built-in low resolution graphics characters map perfectly onto the 1x2 tile cards.
 Although scrolling around past the screen is possible, many games can even fit on a tiny grid of 40x25 or even 22x23 without scrolling.